Quick Take

 What Does the Amazonian Flycatcher Eat?

 They mainly eat flying insects, such as flies, cicadas, dragonflies, and moths.
 These flycatchers forage for their food near water, catching insects mid-air or picking them off leaves.
 You can also find them in the understory of forests, searching for ticks, small cicadas, leafhoppers, and butterflies.
-It spends much of its time perched, searching for food, instead of sallying out to catch insects.
+They spend much of their time perched, searching for food, instead of sallying out to catch insects.

 Predators, Threats, and Conservation Status